-Visitors can take a self guided tour of the Tennessee State Capitol any time of the day, or if you would prefer a guided tour of the capitol then you can catch the 45-minute guided tours that take place once per hour.
+Visitors can take a self-guided tour of the Tennessee State Capitol any time of the day, or if you prefer a guided tour of the capitol, you can catch the 45-minute guided tours that take place once per hour.

-The Tennessee State Capitol also boasts great views of Nashville, so don’t miss them during your visit to this FREE attraction.
+The Tennessee State Capitol also boasts excellent views of Nashville, so don’t miss them during your visit to this FREE attraction.

 12. Tennessee State Museum

 1000 Rosa L. Parks Blvd., Nashville, TN 37208

 To make the most out of your time in Nashville and to learn more about the unique history of Music City, then you should add a visit to the Tennessee State Museum to your list of fun things to do in Nashville.

 The Tennessee State Museum showcases permanent exhibits that date back to Tennessee’s early history.

 Here you can view Native American history, military history, history from the Civil War, and more.

 In addition to the permanent exhibits, there are also temporary exhibits that rotate.

 The Tennessee State Museum also offers numerous events and on-site educational opportunities throughout the year.